 - Stop making clicks a KPI: Most fraudulent websites have very high click rates.
 By making clicks a KPI, you can end up targeting media towards something with a higher likelihood for fraud.

-TV offers advertisers control
+TV offers advertisers brand safety

 Advertisers like Proctor and Gamble – who recently diverted a large portion of its ad spend to TV advertising after frustrations with Facebook targeting - are recognising that TV can do what digital often cannot: ensure both targeting and precision.